jazwa/rackstack/README.md

 - ***Mount Anything:*** Perfect for organizing SBCs, mini PCs, small switches, power hubs, etc.
 - ***Fully customizable:*** Fully written in OpenSCAD.
 Everything, from the dimensions of the rack, to the roundness of the corners, can be modified with a simple code change.
 - ***Printable from home:*** Designed to be printed with conventional FDM printers.
 Requires minimal supports when printing, and final assembly needs only a few easy-to-source parts.
-- ***No cage nuts!*** Sliding hex nut design for the front rails allows one to easily mount items without dealing with cage nuts.
+- ***No cage nuts!*** Sliding hex nut design for the front rails allows one to easily mount items, without dealing with cage nuts.
 - ***Stackable:*** Individual racks can be easily stacked and fastened together.
 Mix and match different color and design combinations!

 ## Assembly